isaac-sim/IsaacLab/docs/source/how-to/index.rst

 How-to Guides
 =============

-This section includes guides that help you use Orbit.
-These are intended for users who have already worked through the tutorials and are looking for more information on how to use Orbit.
-If you are new to Orbit, we recommend you start with the tutorials.
+This section includes guides that help you use Isaac Lab.
+These are intended for users who have already worked through the tutorials and are looking for more information on how to use Isaac Lab.
+If you are new to Isaac Lab, we recommend you start with the tutorials.

 .. note::

     This section is a work in progress.
-If you have a question that is not answered here, please open an issue on our `GitHub page <https://github.com/NVIDIA-Omniverse/Orbit>`_.
+If you have a question that is not answered here, please open an issue on our `GitHub page <https://github.com/isaac-sim/IsaacLab>`_.

 .. toctree::
     :maxdepth: 1